DavidRC-Projects/Fjones-Personal-Training/README.md

 ## Introduction

 The primary goal of this webpage is to serve as a platform for my friend's business.
-Currently, my friend does not have a website and relies on word-of-mouth to build his client base.
+Currently, my friend does not have a website and relies on word-of-mouth to build the client base for his personal training business.
 This site aims to offer an engaging and informative introduction to his experience, training philosophy and what he can offer.
 It will also provide details about one-on-one training sessions, group training, nutritional guidance and customised workout plans.
 Additionally, the webpage will feature a booking system and accessible contact options, making it easier for the potential clients to reach out, ask questions, and schedule consultations.
 This will hopefully bring in new business and target people from any training level that want to improve their strength or fitness.

 ![wireframehomepage](assets/img-readme/homepage.png)